michelle-morin/hooks-context-practice/README.md

-# Counter Application
+# Counter/Contacts Application

 #### By: Michelle Morin, May 28, 2020

 ## Description

-A simple counter application built using the Context API and React hooks.
+A simple counter and contact book application built using the Context API and React hooks.

 ## Setup/Installation Requirements